Liens are often placed on personal injury settlements

 Call for a free consultation with a Bronx personal injury attorney

-If you want to know if you can expect liens on your personal injury settlement, New York personal injury lawyer Evan W. Kohn can help you understand and negotiate these liens.
+If you want to know if you can expect liens on your personal injury settlement, personal injury lawyer Bronx Evan W. Kohn can help you understand and negotiate these liens.
 Contact The Law Offices of Evan W. Kohn online or by calling 718-409-5500 to arrange a free consultation about your case.